micah-k/NumberPool/README.md

 # NumberPool
-An object that manages a pool of numbers in a range through the methods allocate and release.

 GIANTteacher is the biggest online training service on the planet.
 They have a highly tuned training delivery system that can handle 10,000,000 concurrent training sessions.
 Training sessions are all keyed on individual unique numbers.
 It is the NumberPool's job to act as a sort of load balancer allocating numbers from this pool as fast as students show up to learn.
 It's absolutely critical that no number is give to two students at the same time.
 Otherwise, the training process will suffer and the student will experience less than perfect learning.
 When a student completes their training they can release their unique numbers back into the pool for future students.